-Achieving good test coverage is vital for assuring the quality of code written to be deployed on the Flow blockchain.
+Ensuring comprehensive test coverage is crucial to validate the quality of code intended for deployment on the Flow blockchain.

-Automated tests can be run locally in the Flow emulator, and on the Flow testnet.
-These tests should include both unit tests; to exercise each feature of a contract, and integration tests; to exercise the behavior of different parts of the project as a whole.
+Automated tests can be executed both locally in the Flow emulator and on the Flow testnet.
+These tests should encompass unit tests, which exercise each feature of a contract, and integration tests, which examine the behavior of different parts of the project as a whole.

-Human-driven tests, in which individual testers work manually through user stories via the project's user interface or custom transactions, can also be performed locally.
-Tests with groups of testers can be performed similarly on testnet in a similar manner.
+Human-driven tests, where individual testers manually navigate through user stories via the project's user interface or custom transactions, can also be performed locally.
+Similar tests with groups of participants can be conducted on the testnet in a similar manner.

-Finally, unstructured closed testing with a limited audience on testnet can gain valuable information about performance and security by capturing usage data from more organic interaction with the project's smart contracts over days or weeks.
+Finally, unstructured closed testing with a limited audience on testnet can provide valuable insights into performance and security by capturing usage data through more organic interaction with the project's smart contracts over days or weeks.

-It is suggested to follow the following best practices:
+It is recommended to follow the best practices outlined below:

-- Every publicly exposed feature of a contract and its resources should have unit tests that check both for success with correct input and for failure with incorrect input.
-These tests should be capable of being run locally with the Flow emulator, with no or minimal extra resources or configuration, and with a single command.
+Every publicly exposed feature of a contract and its resources should have unit tests that verify both success with correct input and failure with incorrect input.
+These tests should be capable of running locally with the Flow emulator, requiring minimal additional resources or configuration, and with a single command.

-- Each user story or workflow that uses the smart contracts should have an integration test that ensures that the series of steps required to complete it does so successfully with test data.
+Each user story or workflow that involves the smart contracts should have an integration test ensuring that the series of steps required to complete it does so successfully with test data.

-Make sure you test all contracts - and the integration into your application extensively before proceeding to the mainnet.
-You should aim to replicate all conditions as closely as possible to the usage patterns on mainnet.
+Ensure extensive testing of all contracts and their integration into your application before proceeding to the mainnet.
+Aim to replicate conditions as closely as possible to the usage patterns on the mainnet.

-In both cases, the code will need to deploy the contracts, configure accounts to interact with them and send transactions to them.
-It will then have to wait for the transactions to be sealed and check the results by catching exceptions, checking for events, and querying state using scripts.
+In both cases, the code will need to deploy the contracts, configure accounts to interact with them, and send transactions.
+It will then have to wait for the transactions to be sealed and check the results by catching exceptions, examining events, and querying state using scripts.

-Tests in Go can be written using flow-go-sdk and the
+Tests in Go can be authored using flow-go-sdk and the

-Note: These tests are tied to the emulator but can be refactored to run on testnet
+Note: These tests are currently tied to the emulator but can be refactored to run on testnet.